 Open: Self-schedule an interview if you meet the employer's screening criteria on the job posting.
 No employer invitation is required for this type of interview.
 Select your interview time on CareerLINK.
 This option is first come, first served.

-Preselect: If you meet the employer's screening criteria on the job posting, submit your resume for the OCI position.
+Preselect: If you meet the employer's screening criteria on the job posting, submit your resume for the Campus Interview position.
 The employer will review all resumes and select candidates to interview.
 You will be notified by email if you have been invited to an interview.
 Then schedule your interview time on CareerLINK.
 You must first be invited to schedule an interview for a Preselect interview.
 Employers use this interview type most frequently.

 How do the "Preselect" interviews work?